MicrosoftDocs/learn/learn-pr/azure/optimize-performance-and-costs-using-azure-disk-storage/includes/3-understanding-disk-performance-characteristics.md

 ![](RackMultipart20210505-4-dcihql_html_3c598c1975759fdb.png)

-The scenario illustrated in the preceding example is known as VM IO Capped, when the application is requesting an amount of throughput and IOPS that the disk can manage, but the VM cannot handle this.
+The scenario illustrated in the preceding example is known as VM IO Capped.
+In this scenario, the application is requesting an amount of throughput and IOPS that the disk can manage, but the VM cannot accomodate these requirements.

-You can diagnose the performance issues due the VM IO capping using the following metrics:
+You can diagnose the performance issues due to VM IO capping by using the following metrics:

 - VM Cached IOPS Consumed Percentage
 - VM Cached Bandwidth Consumed Percentage